zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/Readme.txt

 	acnA	acnA_441	0.164798206278
 	acnA	acnA_459	0.171524663677
 	acnA	acnA_477	0.178251121076)
+This file can be found as an output of the library design subpackage.

 5. Operon list file.This file is used to statistic the sgRNA on the level of Operon.If you do not want to do it ,you do not prepare this file.
 The file with title is made consist of three columns, and they are Operon numbering, Operon name and the genes that are contained by Operon.
 The file formate is that each line uses a tab as a delimiter, and the genes are separated by commas in each line.